basham/swit-workshop-writing/slides.md

-## Questions

-Make writing purposeful

-# Make writing accessible
+# Usable writing is accessible

 Part 2 of 8